 - Long-term CD (more than one year) - 180 days interest on the CD balance.

-As the name indicates, an Online Savings Account can only be opened online.
+The Online Savings Account must be opened online.
 There are two ways to fund a new Online Savings Account: either through an online funds transfer from a U.S. financial institution or by depositing a check (either electronically or via snail mail) drawn on a U.S. financial institution (no foreign checks are permitted).

 Trust accounts are currently not available at Citizens Access, but account beneficiaries are permitted.
 According to CSR, Social Security numbers are required when naming a beneficiary.